-Hydraulic reservoir for the compressor alone should be in the 30-40 gallon size range at a minimum, and larger if space and weight considerations allow.
+Hydraulic reservoir for the compressor alone should be in the 20-30 gallon size range at a minimum, and larger if space and weight considerations allow.
 If other motors feed simultaneously from the same tank, it should be sized proportionately larger to handle the additional flow.
 Follow established design practice for tank layout.
 Inlet and outlet connections should be well separated, and tank should be baffled.
 It is desirable that an outlet strainer be fitted.
-A cut off valve for service should be included, along with a clean out port.
+A cut off valve for service should be included, along with a clean-out port.
 Tank must be vented to atmosphere and should include adequate expansion volume.
+Return case drain below oil level.